 University of Washington School of Law

-Terry Price is the Executive Director for the Asian Law Center and the Center for Law, Science and Global Health.
+Terry Price is the Executive Director for Graduate Education at the University of Washington School of Law.
 In that role, he is responsible for the management and curriculum for J.D. and LL.M. students, and for advising current and prospective students about their academic paths.
 Terry has also taught health law courses for more than fifteen years, including Mental Health and Law, Beginning of Life: Rights and Choices, Legal Issues at the End of Life, HIV and Law, and also Family Law.
 Terry also teaches Family Law Fundamentals to the Limited License Legal Technician (LLLT) students.
 Prior to joining the law school, Terry was Senior Policy Counsel for the Washington House of Representatives Democratic Caucus, where he advised members about issues related to the House Judiciary, Public Safety and Early Learning/Children's Services committees.
 For 2017-18, Terry was the President of the QLaw (LGBT) Foundation Board of Washington and he was a 2006 Washington State Bar Association Leadership Institute Fellow.
 Terry also has a Master's in Social Work and worked as a clinical social worker in pediatric oncology and neonatology prior to entering law school.